 With the latest tax season upon us it is worth reviewing some of the key tax changes for Californian residents and tax filers.
 As the most populous state in the union with high average incomes it is no surprise that Californian residents pay more taxes than those of any other state.
 So taxes are an important topic for many.

 The California Franchise Tax Board (FTB) manages the administration and collection of taxes and related programs for individuals and corporations in the state.
 Generally, you have to file a California state tax return if you’re an income earning resident or part-year resident or a non-resident who earned income from a source in California.

 You can use the same tax software to file federal and state tax returns.
-There is also an option to use the states CalFile to file your return directly with the FTB and for free if your earnings are below certain (AGI) income thresholds ($203,431 for single filers and $406,687 for married filers).
+There is also an option to use the states CalFile to file your return directly with the FTB and for free if your earnings are below certain (AGI) income thresholds.

 The focus in this article is around state specific taxes and changes for the latest tax season.
 For federal tax changes that will impact the latest tax season, see this article.